rute19104/draft-sofia-ietf-raw-requirements/draft-sofia-raw-industrialreq.md

 In terms of potential KPIs, specific communication requirements can be identified:

-* Latency: 20-40ms {{?PARK2020}}.
+* Latency: 20-40ms {{PARK2020}}.
-* Packet payload: small (e.g., 50 bytes) and variable bit rate {{?PARK2020}}.
+* Packet payload: small (e.g., 50 bytes) and variable bit rate {{PARK2020}}.
-* Support between 125 to 4150 nodes {{?AVIONICS}}.
+* Support between 125 to 4150 nodes {{AVIONICS}}.
-* Maximum distance between transmitter and receiver: 15m {{?AVIONICS}}.
+* Maximum distance between transmitter and receiver: 15m {{AVIONICS}}.
-* Aggregate average data rate of network (kbit/s): 394 to 18385 {{?AVIONICS}}.
+* Aggregate average data rate of network (kbit/s): 394 to 18385 {{AVIONICS}}.
-* Latency: below 5s for High data rate Inside (HI) applications {{?AVIONICS}}.
+* Latency: below 5s for High data rate Inside (HI) applications {{AVIONICS}}.
-* Jitter: below 50ms for HI applications {{?AVIONICS}}.
+* Jitter: below 50ms for HI applications {{AVIONICS}}.

 As an example of current standards that may support the deterministic requirements of WAIC system, we can point to IEEE 802.11ax, which is being devised to operate between 1 and 7GHz (in addition to 2.4 GHz and 5GHz).
 The WAIC requirement for high reliability and bounded latency may be supported by 802.11ax capability of dividing the spectrum in frequency resource units (RUs), which are assigned to stations for reception and transmission by a central coordinating entity, the wireless Access Point.
 Reliability can be achieved by assigning more than one RU to the same station, for instance (an aspect that is not covered by IEEE 802.11ax but already under discussion for IEEE 802.11be).
 Through the central scheduling of the RUs contention overhead can be avoided, which increases efficiency in scenarios of dense deployments as is the case of WAIC applications.
-In this context, OFDMA and the concept of spatial reuse is relevant, to assist large-scale simultaneous transmission, while at the same time preventing collision and interference, and guaranteeing high throughput {{?AVIONICS1}}.
+In this context, OFDMA and the concept of spatial reuse is relevant, to assist large-scale simultaneous transmission, while at the same time preventing collision and interference, and guaranteeing high throughput {{AVIONICS1}}.

 # Additional Reliable Wireless Industrial Services
 This section provides examples of additional wireless industrial services.
 We have specifically selected three different examples of such use-cases: i) remote AR/VR for maintenance and control; ii) decentralized shop-floor communication and iii) wireless cabin intra-communications.
 Based on these examples, wireless integration recommendations are debated and a list of specific requirements is provided.